Floorplan Restoration by Structure Hallucinating Transformer Cascades: Related Work

-Floorplan reconstruction has a long history in image processing research with strong ties with real-estate and construction industries.
-With the success of commodity depth sensors, the current methods take 3D point-clouds as an input and reconstructs vector-graphics floorplan images, often with a combination of deep neural networks and optimization~\cite{floornet,monte-floor}.
-The emergence of panorama cameras meet growing demand in floorplan reconstruction from images alone.
-Zillow indoor dataset provides panorama images and ground-truth floorplans, which have been reconstructed with manual interactions~\cite{zind}.
-This paper tackles fully automated floorplan reconstruction, where the data comes from a production pipeline collected by real users, whose image coverage is incomplete and sparse.
+\mysubsubsection{Floorplan reconstruction} Floorplan reconstruction has a long history in computer vision with strong ties to the real estate and construction industries.
+With the success of commodity depth sensors, current methods reconstruct floorplans from 3D point clouds, often via a combination of deep neural networks and optimization~\cite{floornet,monte-floor,pintore2020state, shabani2022housediffusion}.
+The emergence of panorama cameras meets the growing demand for floorplan reconstruction from images alone~\cite{6909481}.
+The Zillow indoor dataset provides panorama images and ground-truth floorplans obtained with manual interactions~\cite{zind}.
+Although floorplan reconstruction has been extensively studied in recent years, there is still significant demand among companies such as Ricoh, Zillow, and MagicPlan~\cite{MagicPlan} for floorplan restoration from real production data collected by real users, despite the incompleteness and sparse coverage of such data.
+However, most of these companies rely on human annotators to perform the task.
+This paper presents a novel contribution by addressing the challenge of fully automated floorplan restoration from real production data collected by real users, despite its incompleteness and sparse coverage.